What Bookkeepers Do. A Typical Day

 - Typical day

-Bookkeeper’s Responsibilities
+Bookkeeper’s Tasks

 Non-profit vs For-Profit

 Non-profit entities are focused on social, education, health and charitable work.
 The main goal of a non-profit is to deliver value to the community.
-Tasks will depend on the charity’s needs, but able to organize grants and donations, record expenditures, and manage petty cash.
+Tasks will depend on the charity’s needs, but able to organise grants and donations, record expenditures, and manage petty cash.

 Treasurer vs Bookkeeper